 Pathways into Leadership: A Study of YouthBuild Graduates, was conducted by Tufts University’s Center for Information and Research on Civic Learning and Engagement with funding from the John S. and James L. Knight Foundation, and released in 2012.
 The study revealed that more than one third of the participants in YouthBuild alumni leadership programs have become educators or youth workers; many hold public office or are church officials.
 Others have gone on to college, often utilizing AmeriCorps education awards to earn their degrees.
 Most overcame great obstacles and have transformed their identities while embracing a profound ethic of service and community engagement.
 They expressed a deep desire to look beyond themselves and to help other people.

 The YouthBuild 1000 Leaders Network is a national group of YouthBuild graduates who are committed to coming together to change their local communities and impact national policy.
 They are the graduates who “make things go right for their life, their family, their program, and their community.”
-Through the National Alumni Council (NAC), the Young Leaders Council (YLC), the VOICES council focused on post-secondary success YouthBuild graduates are called upon to lead in their local communities, provide input into YouthBuild program quality and policies, and contribute to national forums related to the issues of low-income youth and communities.
+Through the National Alumni Council (NAC) and the Young Leaders Council (YLC), YouthBuild graduates are called upon to lead in their local communities, provide input into YouthBuild program quality and policies, and contribute to national forums related to the issues of low-income youth and communities.

 The YouthBuild Speakers Bureau provides inspiring YouthBuild graduates to speak at national and local events.